Nottingham-CTU/Validation-Tweaker/README.md

 datetime field.
 This can be overridden on a per-field basis with the **@ALLOWFUTURE** action tag.

 ### Don't allow entry of dates in the past
-This will raise a field validation error if a date before the value in a defined field is entered into a date or datetime field.
+This will raise a field validation error if a date before a defined value is entered into a date or datetime field.
+This can either be a fixed date value, or can be the date entered in a specific field on the record.
+If both a fixed date and a date field are specified, the validation will be performed using the most recent date of the two.
 This can be overridden on a per-field basis with the **@ALLOWPAST** action tag.

+Note that when a date field is specified, the validation will only take effect once a value *has been submitted* for the field.
+This is therefore not a reliable means of validating dates on the same form as the defined comparison field.

 ### Provide option on surveys to continue regardless of whether required fields are complete
 On surveys, if there are required fields which have not been completed, provide the respondant with